BGforgeNet/dat3/README.md

 Crossplatform, static Rust re-implementation of DAT2, with minor differences.

-Also handles Arcanum .dat archives: existing ones are auto-detected by all commands; `a --format arcanum` creates a new one.
+Also supports Arcanum .dat archives.

 - [Usage](#usage)
 - [Differences from DAT2](#differences-from-dat2)